spinnaker/governance/rfc/account-management.md

 - Create the default `CredentialsRepository` bean
 - Create the default `CredentialsProvider` bean

-`clouddriver-elasticsearch` uses credentials across credentials and can be changed to use a `CompositeCredentialsRepository` that federates `CredentialsRepository` with non migrated provider accounts.
+`clouddriver-elasticsearch` uses credentials across providers and can be changed to use a `CompositeCredentialsRepository` that federates `CredentialsRepository` with non migrated provider accounts.

 When all providers are migrated, we can delete `AccountCredentialsProvider`.